 Sound crazy?
 It is.
-It is also an incredibly valuable experience because it teaches you how to build rapport quickly and although it is a bit uncomfortable, it can take some of the fear out of networking.
+It's also an incredibly valuable experience because it teaches you how to build rapport quickly.
+And although it's a bit uncomfortable, it can take some of the fear out of networking.
 After all, a lunch time function will seem like a cinch after speed networking.

 4. Have your elevator pitch ready, but remember you aren't a robot!

 Do you have an elevator pitch?
 An elevator pitch is a short spiel that you could present in the duration of an elevator ride.
 It's a clever trick to allow you to quickly and concisely tell someone about yourself.
 You don’t have long to make a first impression, so you want your elevator pitch to be well articulated but not too stiff – practiced but not overly practiced.
 You know what I mean?
 Here is an example of an elevator pitch.